forseti-security/forseti-security/_docs/_latest/develop/dev/inventory.md

 ## Collecting and storing new data

-To add new GCP resource types to Forseti Inventory, follow the process below:
+To add new Google Cloud Platform (GCP) resource types to Forseti Inventory, follow the process below:

 1. Define a new table schema for the *flattened* data you'll store.
 Each field of data you retrieve from an API should correspond to a column in the table